zwei4git/Python-Bank_Stock_Analysis/README.md

 The plotly and cufflink packages do not work on github site, I made some beautiful interactive graphs, but now you need to use your imagnation for those graphs.

 'all_banks' is the data file, it is stored as pickle, so use pd.read_pickle() function to read in the data

+*Refresh your browser page if can't load the code the first time